 All sections of the OCA also are engaged in reviewing draft legislation that is presented to the Virginia General Assembly for consideration.
-In the past fiscal year, this office submitted over 1,500 legal reviews during the 2018 General Assembly session.
+In the past fiscal year, this office submitted over 2,835 legal reviews during the 2020 General Assembly session.
 Further, all sections of the OCA are engaged in providing ongoing training for the multitude of County clients served by this office.
-The Office's attorneys also are engaged in state and local bar association activities, and a number serve as board members in the Fairfax Bar Association and Virginia Local Government Attorneys Association.
+The Office's attorneys also are engaged in state and local bar association activities; in fact, one of our attorneys is currently serving as the President of the Fairfax Bar Association.
 Attorneys also regularly serve as expert lecturers for continuing legal education seminars.